-Our next Virtual Postgraduate Open Day will take place on Wednesday 31 March.
+Our next Virtual Postgraduate Open Day will be on Wednesday 18 May 2022, 2-5pm (BST).
 Register now to secure your place.

 OK, so you’ve decided you want to pursue a postgraduate degree.
 Achieving your Masters is a fantastic way to explore new passions and boost your career.